-7 Abstract
+Abstract

-This study aims to examine the relationship among compensation, morality, organizational ethical culture, and financial fraud.
-The research respondents were fifty-two village officials in Weru Subdistrict, Central Java Sukoharjo District who were directly responsible for managing village funds.
-They were selected using purposive sampling method.
-To collect the data, a questionnaire was distri 42 ed and then, the data were analyzed using Path analysis with WarpPLS softwar 32 he results showed morality had a positive and significant effect on compensation and organizational 31 cal culture, as well as a negative and significant effect on financial 22 hd.
+We examine the relationship between compensation, morality, organizational ethical culture, and financial fraud.
+The respondents were fifty-two village officials in Weru Subdistrict, Central Java Sukoharjo District who were directly responsible for managing village funds.
+They were selected using a purposive sampling method.
+Data was collected by means of the questionnaire was distributed and then, the data were analyzed using Path analysis with WarpPLS software.
+We found that morality had a positive and significant effect on compensation and organizational ethical culture, as well as a negative and significant effect on financial fraud.
 Organizational ethical culture proved to have a negative and significant effect on financial fraud.
-Compensation does not have 7 gnificant effect on the ethical culture of the organization and financial fraud.
-In fact, the other studies resulted the ethical culture of the organization had proven to be a mediator of the relationship between morality and financial fraud.
-Meanwhil 5 there is no proven significant relationship between the suitability of compe 5 ation for financial fraud through the ethical culture 37 the organization.
-Also, the study confirmed the morality and ethical culture of the organization are factors that can reduce the occurrence of financial fraud.
-Hence, the village government is expected to have better organizational morality and ethical culture
+Compensation does not have a significant effect on the ethical culture of the organization and financial fraud.
+The other result shows that the organizational ethical culture had proven to be a mediator of the relationship between morality and financial fraud.
+Meanwhile, there is no proven significant relationship between the suitability of compensation for financial fraud through the ethical culture of the organization.
+Also, the study confirmed that the morality and ethical culture of the organization are factors that can reduce the occurrence of financial fraud.
+Hence, the village government is expected to have better organizational morality and ethical culture.